dirkkelly/dirkkelly/content/survive/i-don-t-want-to-die-in-america.md

 image: ''

 ---
-This magnficant place is filled with beautiful people, living in a poisoned culture which is killing both.
+These magnficant American lands are filled with beautiful people, living in a poisoned culture which is killing both.

 That’s why I became so anxious